mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 With a one-way door decision, the idea is that, when we make the decision, we walk through the door.
 Upon entering the space on the other side of the door, we are able to see the consequences of our decisions.
 Unfortunately, because it’s a one-way door, if we don’t like what we see, we can’t turn around and walk out through the door again.
 This is what Bezos calls a “Level 1 decision.”
 For these types of decisions, we want to be cautious, data-driven, and deliberate in our decision-making.

 With a two-way door decision, on the other hand, when we walk through the door, if we don’t like what we see, we get to turn around and undo our decision.
 This is what Bezos calls a “Level 2 decision.”
-He suggests that, with a two-way door decision, we’ll learn more by acting—walking through the door and seeing what’s on the other side—than we would by trying to imagine what’s on the other side of the door.
+He suggests that, with a two-way door decision, we’ll learn more by acting-walking through the door and seeing what’s on the other side-than we would by trying to imagine what’s on the other side of the door.

 Jeff Bezos, founder and CEO of Amazon, made this exact argument in his 2015 letter to shareholders,33 where he introduced the idea of Level 1 and Level 2 decisions.
 He describes a Level 1 decision as one that is hard to reverse, whereas a Level 2 decision is one that is easy to reverse.
 Bezos argues that we should be slow and cautious when making Level 1 decisions, but that we should move fast and not wait for perfect data when making Level 2 decisions.

 >  You need people to be ambitious, technically ambitious, “If there are five ways to do something, we’ll study them, but let’s study them very quickly and make a decision.”
 We can always change our mind.
 Changing your mind, I talk about one-way doors and two-way doors, most decisions are two-way doors.
 If you make the wrong decision, if it’s a two-way door decision, you pick a door, you walk out and you spend a little time there.
 It turns out to be the wrong decision, you can come back in and pick another door.
 Some decisions are so consequential and so important and so hard to reverse that they really are one-way door decisions.
 You go in that door, you’re not coming back.
 And those decisions have to be made very deliberately, very carefully.
 If you can think of yet another way to analyze the decision, you should slow down and do that.
 So when I was CEO of Amazon, I often found myself in the position of being the chief slow down officer because somebody would be bringing me a one-way door decision and I would say, “Okay, I can think of three more ways to analyze that.
 So let’s go do that because we are not going to be able to reverse this one easily.
 Maybe you can reverse it if it’s going to be very costly and very time-consuming.
 We really have to get this one right from the beginning.”
 And what happens, unfortunately, in companies, what can happen, is that you have a one-size-fits-all decision-making process where you end up using the heavyweight process on all decisions.
 Two-way door decisions should mostly be made by single individuals or by very small teams deep in the organization.
 And one-way door decisions are the irreversible ones.
 Those are the ones that should be elevated up to the senior-most executives who should slow them down and make sure that the right thing is being done.
 Changing the decision is going to be very, very complicated.
 Some of them are technical decisions too because some technical decisions are like quick-drying cement.
 Once you make them, it gets really hard.
 Choosing which propellants to use in a vehicle, selecting LNG for the booster stage and selecting hydrogen for the upper stage, that has turned out to be a very good decision.
 But if you changed your mind, that would be a very big setback.
 So that’s the kind of decision you scrutinize very, very carefully.
 Other things just aren’t like that.
 Most decisions are not that way.
 Most decisions should be made by single individuals and done quickly in the full understanding that you can always change your mind.
 I’m here and I could say, “Lex, how tall do you think this ceiling is?”
 And you’d be like, “I don’t know, Jeff, maybe 12 feet tall.”
 And I would say, “I think it’s 11 feet tall.”
 And then we’d say, “You know what?
 Let’s just call it 11 and a half feet.”
 That’s compromise, instead of.
 The right thing to do is to get a tape measure or figure out some way of actually measuring, but think getting that tape measure and figure out how to get it to the top of the ceiling and all these things, that requires energy.
 Compromise, the advantage of compromise as a resolution mechanism is that it’s low energy, but it doesn’t lead to truth.
-And so in things like the height of the ceiling where truth is a noble thing, you shouldn’t allow compromise to be used when you can know the truth. — Jeff Bezos/Lex Fridman
+And so in things like the height of the ceiling where truth is a noble thing, you shouldn’t allow compromise to be used when you can know the truth. - Jeff Bezos/Lex Fridman

 </details>
 <br>